-The Opportunity.
-"God's creation reveals the dignity and value of humanity," (from God of Justice, by Abraham George & Nikki A. Toyama-Szeto).
+THE OPPORTUNITY.
+"God's creation reveals the dignity and value of humanity," (from God of Justice, by Abraham George and Nikki A. Toyama-Szeto).
 However, racial tension and injustice have always been present and powerful in our country and worldwide.
-Many of us find ourselves overwhelmed or confused by what we're experiencing in the aftermath of the killings of George Floyd, Ahmaud Arbery, Breonna Taylor, and others.
-As followers of Jesus, we know we need to engage in conversations and move toward healing, but we don't know where to start.
+Many of us find ourselves overwhelmed or confused by what we're experiencing in the aftermath of so much harm.
+As followers of Jesus, we know we need to engage in conversations and move toward healing, but we sometimes don't know where to start.
 Maybe that's you, or maybe not.
 Either way, we want to see you resourced for this moment, if possible.

-People in your ministry and their friends may have several good options if they want to learn more.
-However, the Body of Christ has a unique contribution to offer.
-You can point people to the remedy for racism found in-and only found in-the transforming power of the gospel of Jesus and His Kingdom.
+The Body of Christ has a unique contribution to offer.
+You can point people to the remedy for racism found in- and only found in-the transforming power of the gospel of Jesus and His Kingdom.
 What an opportunity!

-The Remedy.
+THE REMEDY.
 Our God is absolutely sovereign and absolutely good, and His gospel is where we find real hope.
 The Apostle Paul emphatically reminds us of the real oneness we have in Christ (Col. 3:11 and Gal.
 3:26-28).
 Right here, right now.
 Squarely in the midst of this racism-riddled, broken world that we live in.
 Paul doesn't deny that within God's family, we His children are still different from one another.
 We are still imperfect men and women from diverse ethnicities, and we are all still in process.
 Our oneness is a spiritual reality that Christ calls us to live out amidst the broken social constraints pushing against the Kingdom of God on earth, His purposes, and the hope of the gospel.

-This gospel of oneness in Christ should compel us to care about the stronghold of racism wherever we find it-within us or around us-so that His Kingdom will "come on earth as it is in heaven."
+This gospel of oneness in Christ should compel us to care about the stronghold of racism wherever we find it within us or around us-so that His Kingdom will "come on earth as it is in heaven."
 But we know that Satan won't surrender an inch of territory he occupies with racism, whether in the hearts of individuals or embedded in systems or institutions.
 You are equipped for this spiritual battle (Eph.
 6:12).
 Even the most helpful secular diversity experts or movement leaders will not be able to offer the fullness of this remedy found in the gospel to the people in your ministry and your community.
+We hope that this resource will help you engage in conversations happening all around you.